michaelbelcher/LittleFreeELibrary/README.md

 This will build out a Pi to:
 - host and serve ebooks from Calibre,
 - have a pleasant UX front end through Calibre-Web,
-- broadcast a wifi network from the Pi that lets users access the front end to read books.
+- broadcast a wifi network from the Pi that lets users access the front end to read and download books.

 ## Background Talk